MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

     support the `.partial_fit()`-API.
 If you have a pipeline that theoretically should be able to support online learning then you might want to explore the [scikit-partial](https://github.com/koaning/scikit-partial) project.
-    Moreover, since this backend does not generate representations on a word-level, it does not support the `diversity` parameter.
+    Moreover, since this backend does not generate representations on a word level, it does not support the `diversity` parameter.

 ### **Word + Document Embeddings**
-You might want to be using different language models for creating document- and word-embeddings.
+You might want to be using different language models for creating document and word embeddings.
 For example, while SentenceTransformers might be great in embedding sentences and documents, you might prefer to use FastText to create the word embeddings.